Rsullivan00/Algorithms/README.md

 Algorithms
 ==========

-Homework for Algorithms class.
+Homework for Introduction to Algorithms class.
-Written using LaTeX.
+Written using LaTeX, with code in C++ or C++ pseudo code.